-Emma Carney was Inducted into The Sport Australia Hall of Fame on Thursday, 13 October 2016 as an Athlete Member for the sport of Triathlon.
+Emma Carney was inducted into the Sport Australia Hall of Fame in 2016 as an Athlete Member for her contribution to the sport of triathlon.

 A two-time world champion, three-time world number one and nine-time Australian champion during a trailblazing triathlon career, Emma Carney took the sport to new levels of speed, power and athleticism.